-The purpose of the Student Code of Conduct and the Conduct Review Process is to support the university in maintaining a safe, healthy and positive campus community and online environment for living, learning and working where individuals act lawfully and in compliance with university policies and rules, and with honesty, integrity, civility and respect for themselves and others.
+The Johnson & Wales University (JWU) Student Code of Conduct and the Conduct Review Process are designed to support the university in maintaining a safe, healthy, and positive campus community and online environment for learning, living, and working where individuals act lawfully and in compliance with university policies and procedures, and with civility, honesty, integrity, and respect for themselves and others.
 Any behavior inconsistent with these goals, whether on or off campus, is prohibited and constitutes a violation of the Student Code of Conduct.

 Behavior that violates the Student Code of Conduct includes the following, which is not intended to be an exclusive list of all conduct that may be deemed a violation:

 b.
 Threatened use of physical force or violence

 d.
 Disorderly Conduct, which may include, but is not limited to, public intoxication or disturbing the peace